appellod/example-serverless-application/README.md

 easier.
 Any required attributes should be set using [Chance](https://github.com/chancejs/chancejs) if they are not supplied as parameters to the *mock()* function.
 Refer to the User model to see an example.

-**Generating Routes for a Model**
+**Generating a Controller for a Model**
 Basic CRUD endpoints can be generated for any model.
 Simply run:
 ```
-npm run generate-routes -- [fileName]
+npm run generate-controller -- [fileName]
 ```
 The file name should be the model's file name without any path information.
 For example, a User model defined in user.js would use the command:
 ```
-npm run generate-routes -- user.js
+npm run generate-controller -- user.js
 ```
-This will generate the route file in routes/ and a test file in test/routes/.
+This will generate the controller file in controllers/ and a test file in test/controllers/.

 **Running the Test Suite**
 Try running the test suite to make sure everything is working correctly with: